Distributed Corruption Detection in Networks: Proofs

-$R_i$: the set of corrupt vertices is $B=B' \cup V_i$, all the others are good vertices.
+$R_i$: the set of corrupt vertices is $B=B' \cup V_i$, all the others are truthful vertices.
 The vertices in $B'$ report that all their neighbors are corrupt.
 The vertices in $V_i$ report that their neighbors in $V_i$ are in $T$, and that all their other neighbors are in $B$.
 (The truthful vertices, of course, report truthfully about all their neighbors).

 It is not difficult to check that in all these $s$ scenarios, all vertices make exactly the same reports.
-On the other hand, there is no vertex of $G$ that is truthful in all these scenarios, hence no deterministic algorithm can identify a truthful vertex with no error.
+On the other hand, there is no vertex of $G$ that is truthful in all these scenarios, hence it is impossible to identify a truthful vertex with no error.
 Since the number of corrupt vertices in all scenarios is at most $2 \epsilon n$, the first assertion of the theorem follows.
 The claim regarding planar graphs and graphs with excluded minors follows from the results in \cite{LT}, \cite{AST}. $\Box$